minqiaowang/hybrid-adg-apac/deploy-adg-lvm/deploy-adg-lvm.md

 To manually delete the database on the cloud host, run the steps below.

-1. Connect to the DBCS VM which you created in Lab5 with opc user.
+1. Connect to the DBCS VM with opc user.
 Use putty tool (Windows) or command line (Mac, linux)

    ```
    ssh -i labkey opc@xxx.xxx.xxx.xxx